0rientd/AChildrenGame3DS/README.md

 <h2>How to use the game on your 3DS</h2>

 - Create a folder named "*A Children Game*" into "*3ds*" folder of your SD Card *(e.g. 3dsSDCard/3ds/A Children Game)*
-- Copy the *AChildrenGame3DS.3dsx*, *AChildrenGame3DS.elf*, *AChildrenGame3DS.smdh* and the folder "*audio"* to "*A Children Game*" folderon your 3DS SD Card.
+- Copy the *AChildrenGame3DS.3dsx*, *AChildrenGame3DS.elf*, *AChildrenGame3DS.smdh* and the folder "*audio"* to "*A Children Game*" folder in your 3DS SD Card.
-- Open the Homebrew Laucher and play the game
+- Open the Homebrew Laucher and enjoy ;D

 ----------------